 Cinema St. Louis (CSL) and the Saint Louis Science Center are excited to announce the third edition of their science-fiction and fantasy short film contest – an opportunity for regional filmmakers to let their imaginations shine.
 This year’s edition has a Mega Monster Movie focus.

 This juried competition will award cash prizes to the top three entries: $500 for Best of Fest and $200 each for Best Sci Fi and Best Fantasy selections.
-The winning shorts will then be featured at the Science Center’s First Friday program on Friday, May 1, 2020, and will screen in the Science Center’s OMNIMAX® Theater.
+The winning shorts will then be featured at the Science Center’s First Friday program and will screen in the Science Center’s OMNIMAX® Theater.
 In addition to the three cash-prize winners, additional works will be chosen to screen throughout the First Friday program.
 This year’s First Friday theme is Mega Monster Movies.
 Filmmakers are encouraged to incorporate a mega monster into their films, along the lines of Godzilla, King Kong, or Pacific Rim.

 A four-person jury of film professionals (filmmakers, film scholars, film critics) and a scientist will select the finalists, including both the three cash-prize winners and the additional films.
 Jury members will be announced on CSL’s website.